-The Equal Opportunity Commission (EOC) is working with all South Australian Government departments to ensure that they are equipped with the right knowledge, skills and tools to prevent violence against women, both within the workplace and across our community.
+Our office is working with all South Australian Government departments to ensure they are equipped with the right knowledge, skills and tools to prevent violence against women - both within the workplace and across our community.

-The Workplace Equality and Respect Project aims to prevent violence against women by addressing the social conditions that cause it.
-National policy, informed by international research, is clear that to reduce violence against women we must improve gender equality.
+The Workplace Equality and Respect (WER) Project aims to prevent violence against women by addressing the social conditions that cause it.

 All agencies participating in the project will seek reaccreditation as White Ribbon Workplaces in 2021.

 Further information about the primary prevention of violence against women can be found at: